Guadeloupe's Year-Round Tropical Climate

 Activity-Specific Recommendations

 Beach and water sports enthusiasts should prioritize January through April when rainfall is minimal, humidity is lower, and water conditions are stable.
 Diving visibility and calm seas favor this window.
-March specifically offers the absolute driest conditions for multiple beach days without interruption.
+March typically offers the driest conditions for multiple beach days without interruption.

 Hiking and volcano exploration require dry trails and clear visibility.
 January through March are ideal for tackling trails up La Soufriere or trekking through Guadeloupe's rainforests.
 August can work for determined hikers, but afternoon thunderstorms pose trail hazards.